List of American utopian communities

 A wide range of utopian intentional communities were founded across US since the 1800s.
 Several of them are active in the present day.

 Harmonites dominated in the early 1800s.

-Secular utopian socialism in the US during the 19th century included adherents of Owenism of the 1820s, Fourierism (American Union of Associationists) (1843–1850), Icarianism (1848–1898), and Bellamyism of the Brotherhood of the Cooperative Commonwealth (1889–1896).
+Secular utopian socialism in the US during the 19th century included adherents of Owenism of the 1820s, Fourierism (American Union of Associationists) (1843–1850), Icarianism (1848–1898), and Bellamyism of the Brotherhood of the Cooperative Commonwealth (1889–1896), based on Edward Bellamy's 1888 book Looking Backward and his 1893 plan for self-sufficient agricultural settlements.

 As well, several anarchist communities were established in the U.S. These included Home, Washington (founded in 1898) and the Socialist Community of Modern Times, founded in New York in 1851.